apache/beam/learning/prompts/code-explanation/java/06_io_tfrecord.md

 ```

 Response:
-This code snippet uses the Apache Beam TFRecordIO to read messages from TFRecord files.
+This code snippet uses the Apache Beam TFRecordIO connector to read messages from TFRecord files.

 The `ReadTFRecordFileOptions` interface defines the options that can be set when running the pipeline.
 In this case, it specifies the glob file pattern to read TFRecords from.
-Use `--filePattern` command line argument to set the file pattern when running the pipeline.
-The `@Description` annotation provides a description of the option, and `@Validation.Required` ensures that the option is required.
+Use the `--filePattern` command line argument to set the file pattern when running the pipeline.
+The `@Description` annotation provides a description of the option, and the `@Validation.Required` annotation ensures that the option is required.

 ```java
     public interface ReadTFRecordFileOptions extends PipelineOptions {